cryptaliagy/OctoNag/docs/Onboarding.md

 ### Slack Token
 Read [this article](https://api.slack.com/start/overview#creating) to create and set up your Slack app and generate your token.
 The permissions necessary are `chat:write:bot`, `users:read`, `users:read.email`, and `users.profile:read`.
 Once you have your token generated, add it to the environment variable `SLACK_API_TOKEN`

+### (Optional) Jira User and Password
+By enabling the setting `use_jira` in your config file and having the variables `JIRA_USER` and `JIRA_PASS` set, the OctoNag will attempt to find the Jira tickets associated with the PRs that it would typically notify users about (this works for PRs with titles formatted like `JIRA-1234: Details of PR`).
+If a PR is matched to a Jira ticket, notifications will only be sent if the ticket is in the `Review` state.
+If either of `JIRA_USER` or `JIRA_PASSWORD` are unset, then the Octonag will not connect to Jira and notifications will be sent for all appropriate PRs.
+This is useful when the QA process for your team occurs before the ticket gets merged, allowing developers to stay nag-free while the tickets are not yet ready to be merged.

 ## Automation